CloudAndHeat/talks/2018/hassle-free-kubernetes-on-openstack/PITCHME.md

 - Provide a reliable networking endpoint for a set of Pods
 - Provide stable DNS, IP addresses, and support TCP and UDP
 - Perform simple randomized load-balancing across Pods
-- Automatically update itself when Pods come and go.
+- Automatically updates itself when Pods come and go

 Note: